South Carolina vs. Troy NCAA Football Odds, Plays and Insights | October 2, 2021

 Over/Under Insights

-- South Carolina has combined with its opponents to score more than 44.5 points only one time this year.
+- South Carolina and its opponents have scored at least 45 points or more only once this year.

-- Troy's games have gone over 44.5 points in just one opportunity this season.
+- Troy has combined with its opponents to score more than 45 points in one game this season.

-- The two teams combine to average 48.6 points per game, 4.1 more than the over/under in this contest.
+- The combined points per game average of the two teams, 48.6, is 3.6 points greater than Saturday's over/under.

-- This contest's total is 10.7 points above the 33.8 these two squads combine to surrender per game this season.
+- The 33.8 combined points per game that these two squads have allowed this season are 11.2 fewer than the 45 total in this contest.

-- The average total in Gamecocks games this season is 51.0, 6.5 points more than Saturday's total of 44.5.
+- Gamecocks games this season feature an average total of 51.0 points, a number 6.0 points higher than Saturday's over/under.

-- The 44.5-point total for this game is 9.7 points below the 54.2 points per game average total in Trojans games this season.
+- The 45-point total for this game is 9.2 points below the 54.2 points per game average total in Trojans games this season.

 South Carolina Stats and Trends

-- South Carolina's games this year have eclipsed the over/under one time in three opportunities (33.3%).
+- South Carolina's games this year have hit the over on one of three set point totals (33.3%).

 - South Carolina is 1-0 against the spread and 2-0 overall this season when the team puts up more than 15.5 points.

-- In games that South Carolina piles up over 243.5 yards, the team is 2-0 against the spread and 2-1 overall.
+- South Carolina is 2-0 against the spread and 2-1 overall when the team churns out over 243.5 yards.

-- The Gamecocks have six giveaways this season, while the Trojans have seven takeaways .
+- The Gamecocks have turned the ball over six times this season, one fewer than the Trojans have forced (7).

 - Find the latest spread and moneyline odds for South Carolina at SISportsbook.